Departments » The Office of the Superintendent » Governmental Relations

 Governmental Relations

-Ronald Gonzalez PortraitRonald Gonzales-Lawrence
+Ronald Gonzales-Lawrence

 Director, Governmental Relations

-Ronald Gonzales-Lawrence is the Director of Governmental Relations for Pomona Unified School District, bringing more than 20 years of experience in government, education, and politics.
+Ronald Gonzales-Lawrence is the Director of Governmental Relations for Pomona Unified School District (PUSD), bringing more than 20 years of experience in government, education, and public policy.
+In this role, he serves as the district’s chief advocate and external affairs leader, advancing legislative priorities, building strategic partnerships, and securing critical resources on behalf of students and families in Pomona and Diamond Bar.

 Ronald began his career in public service as an intern for State Senator Martha M. Escutia before becoming one of the youngest Field Representatives in California while working for Assemblymember Rudy Bermudez.
-He went on to serve in the State Legislature for over a decade, holding senior roles with Assembly Speaker Anthony Rendon and later serving as District Director and Chief of Staff to Assemblymember Freddie Rodriguez, who represented Pomona and surrounding communities.
+He went on to serve in the California State Legislature for over a decade, holding leadership roles as Senior Field Representative and Deputy District Director for Assembly Speaker Anthony Rendon, and later as District Director and Chief of Staff to Assemblymember Freddie Rodriguez, who represented Pomona and surrounding communities.
+Throughout his legislative career, Ronald helped develop and pass numerous bills and played a key role in securing more than $30 million in state funding for community projects.

-Outside of his professional work, Ronald is a devoted dog dad to his French Bulldogs, Kyva and Xennia, and an avid foodie always on the hunt for new culinary recommendations.
+Outside of his professional work, Ronald is a devoted dog dad to his two French Bulldogs, Kyva and Xennia, and an avid foodie always on the hunt for new culinary recommendations.

 Contact Information: